broskos/bootcamp/abi2.md

 **NOTE** Takes almost 10 mins (not 4).
 If it fails, re-run

+In case the script ends with something like:
+> error: one or more errors occurred while uploading images

+Then just rerun the command one more time.
+This tends to happen in the virtual environment with virtual linux bridges.
+Re-run will download the items that couldn't be downloaded in previous attempt.

 ## Disconnected Environment:

 At this point all the tasks that require internet access for Bastion node are completed.
 We can go ahead and disconect it completely from the internet, using the following:

 ```
+nmcli con up "System eth0"
+sleep 10
 nmcli con down "System eth1"
+sed -i 's/^#nameserver 192.168.125.1/nameserver 192.168.125.1/g' /etc/resolv.conf
+sed -i 's/^nameserver 192.168.126.1/#nameserver 192.168.126.1/g' /etc/resolv.conf
 ```

 Check to ensure that DNS can still be reached: